posit-conf-2025/pkg-dev/github-actions-prompts.md

 * `use_github_action()` and choose "check-standard".
 This is a good idea for anyone / any package.
 * If you use testthat for testing, do `use_github_action()` and choose "test-coverage".
 * `use_pkgdown_github_pages()` will start to build and deploy a pkgdown site.
+* If you start using Air to format R code, setup one of the Air GHA workflows for constantly checking that your code is styled correctly.

 ## regexcite